-(3) The executive director of the department of local affairs shall convene the first meeting of the committee.
-The committee shall select a chair of the committee, from among the committee members, who shall convene the committee from time to time as the committee deems necessary.

-(4) The committee shall have the following duties:

-(a) To establish a standardized methodology and criteria for documenting, measuring, assessing, identifying, and reporting the documented negative gaming impacts upon eligible local governmental entities;

-(b) To review the documented negative gaming impacts upon eligible local governmental entities on a continuing basis;

-(c) To review grant applications from eligible local governmental entities, individually or in cooperation with other eligible local governmental entities, based upon the needs of the entities and the documented gaming impacts on the entities;
+- (3) The executive director of the department of local affairs shall convene the first meeting of the committee.
+The committee shall select a chair of the committee, from among the committee members, who shall convene the committee from time to time as the committee deems necessary. - (4) The committee shall have the following duties: - (a) To establish a standardized methodology and criteria for documenting, measuring, assessing, and reporting the documented gaming impacts upon eligible local governmental entities; - (b) To review the documented gaming impacts upon eligible local governmental entities on a continuing basis; - (c) To review grant applications from eligible local governmental entities, individually or in cooperation with other eligible local governmental entities, based upon the needs of the entities and the documented gaming impacts on the entities; - (d) To make funding recommendations on a continuing basis to be considered by the executive director of the department of local affairs in making funding decisions for grant applications submitted by eligible local governmental entities pursuant to section 44-30-1301 (2)(a). - (5) The members of the committee appointed pursuant to subsections (1)(f) and (1)(g) of this section are entitled to receive compensation and reimbursement of expenses as provided in section 2-2-326.

-(d) To review grant applications from eligible local governmental entities, individually or in cooperation with other eligible local governmental entities, based upon the needs of the entities and the documented negative gaming impacts on the entities, and the prioritization requirements set forth in section 44-30-1301 (2)(a)(I); and

-(e) To make funding recommendations on a continuing basis to be considered by the executive director of the department of local affairs in making funding decisions for grant applications submitted by eligible local governmental entities pursuant to section 44-30-1301 (2)(a).

-(5) The members of the committee appointed pursuant to subsections (1)(f) and (1)(g) of this section are entitled to receive compensation and reimbursement of expenses as provided in section 2-2-326.

-PART 14

-INDEPENDENT RESTORATION AND PRESERVATION COMMISSION
+PART 14 INDEPENDENT RESTORATION AND PRESERVATION COMMISSION